How Much it Costs to Get a Kitchen Fitted

 It’s not unheard of for a kitchen fitter to lift a paintbrush either and do a little decorating (although this is often in addition to the fitting costs).

-Again, you have to look at the size of the kitchen in question, complexity and materials used to determine the time it takes a fitter to complete his or her task.
+Again, size matters: you have to look at the square footage of the kitchen in question, the complexity of the desired design and the materials to accurately determine how long it will take.
 It also depends on whether or not all the materials have arrived on time.

-Typically, though, you can expect your new kitchen installation to be fitted and ready in 10 days up to a fortnight.
+Typically, though, you can expect your new kitchen installation to be fitted and ready in 10 days, perhaps a fortnight.

-The size of the kitchen installation to be fitted is probably the biggest issue to sway the price.
+There’s really no one-size-fits-all answer to the question ‘How much do kitchen fitters charge?’ but if we had to pick one determining factor, the size of the kitchen installation is probably the biggest sway on price.
 But, the type of materials used is also very important for your calculation.

 Not surprisingly, the design of the kitchen installation matters, as does the surface area of the walls to be tiled and any flooring to be fitted.
 Any plastering and refinishing work needs to be taken into account too – regardless of how small.
 Then there is the cost of getting in a Gas Safe engineer to make sure the cooker is attached properly.
-Not only will this involve checking but also issuing of a safety certificate.
+This involves checking and issuing of a safety certificate.
 If the plumbing is particularly complicated that will also add to the cost.

-You will obviously get a less expensive quote for your kitchen installation cost if you can do some of the work yourself such as removing and disposing of the old kitchen cabinets.
+You can get a less expensive quote for your kitchen installation cost if you can do some of the work yourself, such as removing and disposing of the old kitchen cabinets.

-Installing your own kitchen definitely isn’t recommended (unless you know exactly what you are doing and are prepared to put in a lot of effort and time).
-Always use a professional for a kitchen installation.
-It’s not only safer that way, but also easier and far more reassuring for you and your family.
+Installing your own kitchen isn’t recommended unless you know exactly what you are doing and are prepared to put in the effort and time.
+Using a professional for a kitchen installation is not only safer, but easier and far more reassuring for you and your family.

-If you are buying the kitchen yourself then always shop around and look out for upcoming sales to get the best price.
+If you’re buying the kitchen yourself then always shop around and look out for upcoming sales to get the best price.
 Make sure you check on delivery that what has arrived is exactly what you ordered.
-Otherwise, you can expect delays in using your brand-new kitchen.
+Otherwise, you might have to wait longer to get cooking in your new kitchen.

 Tags